2017 Knowledge Translation Grants

 Projects must meaningfully engage multi-sectoral, multi-institutional and multidiscplinary researchers, as well as partners, industry, patients and their family/friend caregivers, and other stakeholders.
 There are also specific requirements regarding the development of highly qualified personnel (HQP).

-Projects must have demonstrated partnerships with committed cash and/or in-kind contributions from NCE eligible partners valued at a minimum of 100% of the funding requested from CFN (e.g. If $75,000 funding is requested from CFN, a project must have at least an additional confirmed $75,000 in eligible contributions.)
-Proposals that secure cash and/or in-kind matching contributions beyond the amount requested of CFN will be at an advantage.
+Proposals must include partners who have committed cash and/or eligible in-kind contributions from NCE-eligible partners on a 1:1 basis, at a minimum.
+That means that the project must bring eligible contributions valued at at least 100% of the funding requested from CFN (e.g. if $100,000 funding is requested from CFN, a project must have at least $100,000 in confirmed eligible contributions).

 Only those projects that submit an Intent to Apply will be eligible to later submit for consideration a full application package.
 The Intent to Apply must be submitted via email to firstname.lastname@example.org by Monday July 24, 2017 at 5 pm ET.